 Energy Never Dies, 2016 Art Basil 2016, Art & Cake Review A handmade book with recorded thoughts of death and ink drawings on hand made paper with California native seeds.
 A miniature instillation under a tree, planted on cite after the exhibition ended.

-Shedding, 2012 Hand made paper out of shredded diary letters.
+Shedding, 2012 Hand made paper out of shredded diary letters, medical paperwork and physical therapy worksheets.
 Over 50: 1”x1" copper plates etched in various timed acid baths, sprinkled copper shavings, T Pins, Loofa, red thread.
 Shadows, layers, scarring, shedding, printing, proofing, proof of being alive.